top of page

 Runners Taking Off

 The start of a short sprint can set the table for success throughout the rest of the race.
 The top speed (max velocity) attained in the race is of the utmost importance, but the skill of executing and managing various aspects during the start and initial acceleration, not only impacts performance during the early portion of the race but also can put the athlete in position to maximize the quality and effectiveness of the top speed.
 Because of this, sprinters in the sport of track and field may significantly underachieve when they fail to skillfully utilize the starting blocks.
 There must be an effective teaching strategy because using starting blocks can provide quite a challenge for athletes of all stages of maturity and ability levels.
-If you don't want to take my word for it, listen to former 100-meter dash world record holder and Olympic Gold Medalist Maurice Greene in this short video weigh in on the challenges posed when teaching starting block use.
+If you don't want to take my word for it, listen to former 100-meter dash world record holder and Olympic Gold Medalist Maurice Greene in this short video weigh in on the challenges posed when teaching proper starting block use.
 Greene is now a high school coach, and he appears to be referring to his experiences with the athletes that he coaches, but even athletes at the most elite level have their difficulties with starts.
 Prior to his death, former Olympian and revered bio mechanist Ralph Mann did a video with soon to be Olympic 100 Meter Dash Champion Noah Lyles.
 In the video, Lyles stated, "we're gonna figure out why my start is so bad".
 This is just one of numerous examples I can give from those at or near the very top of the sport that expressed difficulty mastering the start.

-Start Doctor Training and a Revolutionary Product!
+Start Doctor Training Intro

 How Speed Development Impacts Other Sports

+Athletes participating in a variety of sports may benefit from Start Doctor Training, ie, sports pictured to the left.
 My blogs on incorporating speed into specific sports include videos of how some of the fastest athletes in those sports looked during game play.
 Athletes should not lose sight of the primary objective still being to effectively execute the fundamentals of the sport, however, there often are movement abilities and physical qualities that are parts of fundamental aspects.
 An example is how basketball players are to jump off of one foot under control to shoot a layup after dribbling down the court very fast.
 A fundamental of jumping events in track applies here, as well as to many "jumping off of two feet" scenarios.
 The speed needs to be under control enough to execute the jump effectively, and the last few steps are important for executing this.
 In my " Speed Training for Basketball" blog I go into the details.
 For injury prevention, there is also the aspect of preparing the joints, tendons, and musculature for the stresses that an improvement of speed may have when starting, stopping, changing direction, jumping/landing, and achieving top speed during play.
 My blogs address this as well.

 My Blogs

+Most of the blogs are less than a 5-minute read.
+The exception is my The Start is Actually the first Three Steps blog, which is a 9-minute read.
+In regard to sports that feature jumping, pivoting, and changes of direction, I suggest first reading my Care for the Knees blog, as it includes valuable information about the possible susceptibility to non-contact ACL Tears and how possibly to help prevent them.
+Even if you first read my Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog, you will see how it is necessary to get the information from the other blogs.
 That aside, my suggestion is to read the blogs in the order you see below.
 You'll notice that I have numerous blogs listed before the blogs that describe the particular starting positions.
 This is intentional, in order to give you a good overall view before considering the starting positions.
-You can easily access the blogs using the "Blog" button at the top of this page, then click on each blog that you want to read.
+You can access the blogs using the "Blog" button at the top of this page, then click on each blog that you want to read.
 You will probably have to scroll down to the "Start is Three Steps" blog.
 If viewing this on your phone, click on the three lines in the search box at the top of the page, then click on "Blog".
 I welcome your comments, but I admit, this being a new site, I'm not sure how easy it is to post a comment.
 I plan to check and respond periodically.
+Probably best to email me for a quicker response.

 Now Posted